louis-langholtz/PlayRho/INSTALL.md

 All of the components minimally require the following:

+- **CMake**: If you don't have version 3.16.3 or higher of CMake installed on your system, the latest releases of CMake can be obtained from https://cmake.org/.
+Note that it's possible to skip this prerequisite, but it's not recommended nor as well supported.
+- **A C++17 compiler suite**: That could be Microsoft's Visual C++, GNU's GCC, or LLVM's Clang.
+On Microsoft Windows platforms, you can get a complete C++17 compiler suite by getting Microsoft's Visual Studio from https://www.visualstudio.com/downloads/.
 - A command line shell/window like `bash`.
 For Windows, see https://learn.microsoft.com/en-us/windows/terminal/.
-- **A C++17 compiler suite**: That could be Microsoft's Visual C++, GNU's GCC, or LLVM's Clang.
-On Microsoft Windows platforms, you can get a complete C++17 compiler suite by getting Microsoft's Visual Studio from https://www.visualstudio.com/downloads/.
 - **git**: If you don't already have Git installed, it can be obtained from: https://git-scm.com/downloads.
-- **CMake**: If you don't have version 3.16.3 or higher of CMake installed on your system, the latest releases of CMake can be obtained from https://cmake.org/.
-Note that it's possible to skip this prerequisite, but it's not recommended nor as well supported.

 ## Steps

 All of these steps assume they're run from the same working directory.

-### Get Access
+### Get Source Code Access

-If you don't already have access to the source code, use **one** of the following methods to get it.
+If you don't already have access to the source code, use **one** of the following methods to get it:

 <details>
 <summary>Download the source code as a compressed file.</summary>